 The BT Home Essentials packages offer customers on low incomes an affordable broadband and/or home phone plan.

-Those in receipt of certain means-tested benefits can choose from two broadband speeds, or simply take a home phone-only plan.
+Those in receipt of certain means-tested benefits can choose from two broadband speeds, and a home phone plan.
+While those with no income at all can access further support.

 The major benefits of social tariffs like Home Essentials, include a lower monthly cost as well as exclusion from annual price rises and out of contract price rises, so prices stay the same.